 number of free blocks, and the average size.
 The following lines

 give an estimate of the size of each block in bytes, expressed as

 on the number of used blocks.

 The function outputs its results by calling the output function

 cast it to the right function pointer type.
 This type is defined

 fprintf()on a stream that you have not already sent output to, the library calls

 malloc()internally to create a buffer for the stream.
 If this happens in the middle of a call to

-__heapvalid(), the heap might be corrupted.
-You must therefore ensure you have already sent some output to
+__heapstats(), the heap might be corrupted.
+Therefore, you must ensure you have already sent some output to

 This function is not part of the C library standard, but the ARM® C library supports it as an extension.